What’s the Difference Between a Homeowner and a Condo Unit Owner Policy?

 Most associations now have $5,000 – $10,000 deductibles for which the condo owner is responsible if there is a loss to their unit.
 A condo owner should also be aware that the association’s policy may change and reduce the coverage for their condo.
 Knowing these details will help policyholders get the proper amount of coverage while also avoiding a bill for damage they thought the association covered.

-If you have any further questions, please contact an Independent Insurance Agent today!
+If you have any further questions, please contact your Independent Insurance Agent today!